 - Maintain a C or above average in all classes.
 If your final class completion grade is a D or F you must retake that class and make at least a C to count that grade for the class.

-- Perform 80 hours or more volunteer service hours to help your community (In 2020 60 hours or more are required).
+- Perform 80 hours or more volunteer service hours to help your community.
 These hours must be done before school or after school and cannot be counted as a grade or for pay.
 Mission trips can be counted as 8 hours per day you work.
 Please make sure you keep a log of your hours.